New Brighton Dock

 The New Brighton Dock, on the southwest side of Gambier Island, is owned by the the Skwxwú7mesh Úxwumixw (Squamish Nation), which is responsible for taking care of it, including insurance and meeting safety rules.

-The Squamish Nation has said they’re interested in giving up ownership of the dock.
+The Squamish Nation has said they do not want to continue to operate the dock.
 People in the Gambier Island community want to keep the dock and nearby barge ramp open to the public, and have asked the Sunshine Coast Regional District (SCRD) to consider taking over responsibility for both.

 Project Overview